barbarer/py4e-int/_sources/dictionaries/advancedtextparsing.rst

    :answer_b: line.translate(fromstr, tostr, deletestr)
    :answer_c: line.translate(str.translate(fromstr, tostr, deletestr))
    :correct: a
    :feedback_a: Correct!
-In order to use .translate(), you have to map the translationusing the .maketrans() method.
+In order to use .translate(), you have to map the translation using the .maketrans() method.
    :feedback_b: Try again!
+In order to use .translate(), you have to map the translation
    :feedback_c: Try again!
+You have to map the translation using the .maketrans() method.

    Which line of code correctly uses the .translate() method?